Companion Plants for Zucchini For Better Yields

 Fresh zucchini with green leaf and flower.
 Isolated on white background

-Bush beans, pole beans, and peas make good companion plants for zucchini, because they introduce nitrogen into the soil, providing much-needed food for the zucchini.
+Bush beans, pole beans, and peas make good companion plants for zucchini because they introduce nitrogen into the soil, providing much-needed nutrients.
 Other plants in the legume family may also be planted alongside your zucchini.

-Planting corn, beans, and squash together are known as the three sisters gardening method, which indigenous peoples of North America created over 3500 years ago.
+Planting corn, beans, and squash together is the three sisters gardening method indigenous peoples of North America created over 3500 years ago.
 The planting method forms a mutually beneficial relationship all around.

-Tall stalks of corn will give vining plants like zucchini a place to trellis themselves.
+Tall stalks of corn will give vining plants like zucchini a place to trellis.

 Corn and zucchini also enjoy the same type of growing conditions.